indigotree/www-bagnallcentre-com/content/whats-on/childrens-yoga-with-irina-boyes.md

 ---
 title: Children’s Yoga with Irina Boyes
 description: >-
   Children’s Yoga is coming to the Bagnall Centre!
-Our new course for children from Reception to Year 7 is running from Saturday 5th May-Saturday 21st July.
+Our new courses for children from Reception to Year 7 are running from Saturday 5th May-Saturday 21st July.
 yoast_keyword: yoga
 draft: false
 starts_at: 05/05/2018 10:00 AM